• Agents

 Test your protected pages

-1. Log out of your app
+1. Log out of your app.

-curl "https://YOUR-PROJECT.supabase.co/rest/v1/user_data?select=*" \
+curl "https://YOUR-PROJECT.supabase.co/rest/v1/orders?select=*" \

 -H "apikey: YOUR_ANON_KEY"

-Step 4: How do you check for IDOR vulnerabilities?
+Step 4: Test for IDOR

 Time: 10 minutes | Impact: High

-1. Create two test accounts (User A and User B)
+1. Create two accounts: A and B.

-3. Log in as User B
+3. Log in as B in a different browser profile.

-const invoice = await supabase
+const { data: order } = await supabase

 .select("*")

-.eq("id", invoiceId)
+.eq("id", orderId)

-.eq("user_id", user.id) // Ownership check
+.eq("user_id", user.id) // Must check yourself — RLS is bypassed

 .single();